Emerson String Quartet: Awards and recognition

 In 2002 the Quartet were the Music Directors of the Ojai Music Festival.
-They also played for the Oscar nominated short film, The Little Match Girl.
+They also played for the Oscar nominated short film, The Little Matchgirl.
 They have also won the Avery Fisher Prize, and in 2010, were inducted into the Classical Music Hall of Fame, with a ceremony held in 2011.
 In January 2015, the Quartet received the Richard J. Bogomolny National Service Award, the highest award in the classical chamber music world.